 - Decware ZSB

-Located on an Oyen Digital MiniPro hard drive attached via USB to an Apple AirPort Extreme.
+Uncompressed flac on an Oyen Digital MiniPro hard drive connected via USB to an Apple AirPort Extreme.
 I use wifi to stream music sources to the Node 2.

 Recently, I found myself in need of some new speaker cables.
 After much looking around online and not finding the right cable at a price I was happy with, I decided it was time for a project.
 It’s been a while since I went the DIY cable route so I needed to research a bit and find good sources for the materials.
 The last item arrived just in time for my free weekend.